AOPC - Office of Elder Justice in the Courts Analyst (18-20)

 - Occasional travel throughout Pennsylvania required.

-- Proficiency with creating and maintaining databases required.
+- Proficiency in Word, Excel and PowerPoint required.

 - Professional-level experience in the administration and management of a budget preferred.